 Not Another Blog on the Cybersecurity Skills Shortage …

-[Below is a guest post from Ben Wuest, Chief Architect at Sonrai Security.]
+[Ben Wuest is Chief Architect at Sonrai Security.]

 Our world is full of complex, ill-defined problems that do not have playbooks or step-by-step remediation manuals.
 We work in environments where our ability to work as teams, accept our differences and communicate clearly and efficiently are paramount to success.
 Woven in this fabric are technological advancements moving at the speed of light, which we have to adapt to.
 Key to this are well-developed education systems that promote balance: integrating non-STEM skill sets into the equation with team-based learning.